Register Login

 Clear to Close

-A clear to close is when the underwriter has reviewed and approved all the documentation required for you loan program.
+A clear to close is when the underwriter has reviewed and approved all the documentation required for your loan program.
 Once the clear to close is issued the process to fund and close the loan is started.

 Closing Costs

-Closing Costs for buyers include the hard costs associated in securing a home mortgage.
+Closing Costs for buyers include the hard costs associated with securing a home mortgage.
 When closing on a loan, your closing costs include the appraisal, origination points, lawyers fees, recording fees, etc… Closing costs are above and beyond your down payment and can run from 2-4% of the loan amount.

 Closing Disclosure